+With the summer cometh it’s time to pull out the grill.
+Of course, you’ll need to clean it before firing it up.
 Wire-bristle brushes may seem like the simplest way to clean your grill grates, but the unintended results can be pretty devastating if a bristle dislodges and someone swallows it.
 It’s actually a fairly common occurrence, but there are other ways to de-grime a grill when soap and water just won’t cut it.

 If things are really gunky, you can whip up a mixture of ammonia, vinegar, water, and baking soda, according to Apartment Therapy.
 You stick your grates in a garbage bag with the liquid and let it work for 24 hours.
-Pull it out, hose it down, and it should be burnt crud-free.
+Pull it out, hose it down, and it should be free of burnt crud.
 Boiling a pot of coffee and letting the grates sit in a container with the brew for an hour will also apparently do the trick.